bittiez/TimeVote/README.md

 # TimeVote

-Spigot 1.11 plugin to allow players to vote to change to either day or night time.
+Spigot 1.11 plugin to allow players to vote to change to day or night or clear the weather.

 # Description
 Note: This requires Java 1.8+

-Players will vote to change the time in the current world to day or night
+Players will vote to change the time in the current world to day or night or to clear the weather

 ### Features:
 - Require a certain percent of players to vote for it to pass